lorey/resume/README.md

 * build the dockerfile: `docker build -t lorey/resume .`
 * run inside docker `docker run --rm -v $(pwd):/data lorey/resume make`

+Please keep in mind that the full latex installation and thus the docker image needs around 2GB of storage...
+If you have latex installed already, I would just run the makefile locally.

 ## Usage
 There is a Makefile that defines all outputs.
 You can run it inside the Docker container (see above) or locally (see below):